-- 7.14 We handle whistleblowing complaints in accordance with our whistleblowing policy.
+6.14 We handle whistleblowing complaints in accordance with our whistleblowing policy.
 Anyone who has information on malpractice in relation to payment systems (or the services they provide) can contact us via the FCA's Intelligence Department.
-You can find more details on our whistleblowing page: www.psr.org.uk/psr-approach-whistleblowing - 7.15 For other complaints and information relating to possible non-compliance with the IFR, email the IFR Monitoring Compliance Team at IFRcompliance@psr.org.uk, or write to:
+You can find more details on our whistleblowing page:

+6.15 For other complaints and information relating to possible non-compliance with the IFR, email the IFR Compliance Monitoring Team at IFRcompliance@psr.org.uk, or write to: